Oracular Programming: A Modular Foundation for Building LLM-Enabled Software: Introduction

 \section{Introduction}

-Large Language Models (LLMs) have introduced a new, inductive form of computing, in which computations are defined implicitly through natural-language prompts and examples~\cite{brown2020language}.
-By leveraging vast pre-training knowledge to generalize effectively, they have driven breakthroughs across a wide range of problem areas, including reasoning-intensive domains such as program synthesis~\cite{li2022competition}, mathematical problem solving~\cite{lewkowycz2022solving}, and formal theorem proving~\cite{jiang2022draft,first2023baldur}.
+Large Language Models (LLMs) have introduced a fundamentally new form of inductive computation, leveraging common-sense knowledge and generalization to perform tasks implicitly specified through natural-language instructions and examples.
+As a consequence, they are significantly widening the range of problems amenable to computational automation, and have led to breakthroughs across a wide range of areas, including reasoning-intensive domains such as program synthesis~\cite{li2022competition}, mathematical problem solving~\cite{lewkowycz2022solving}, and formal theorem proving~\cite{jiang2022draft,first2023baldur}.

 Yet, despite these successes, LLMs remain difficult to steer precisely and lack a capability fundamental to building reliable software at scale: the modular composition of computations under enforceable contracts.
 As a result, LLMs are often deployed as components within larger software pipelines that leverage domain-specific knowledge to decompose complex tasks~\cite{sahoo2024systematic}, provide intermediate feedback~\cite{yao2022react,yao2024tree}, and improve reliability through validation and search~\cite{yao2024tree,lewkowycz2022solving}.